agatorano/Numerai/README.md

-#Stock Volitility Prediction With Numer.ai
+#Stock Volatility Prediction With Numer.ai

 Numer.ai is a hedge fund designed to leverage crowd sourced data science skills.